 Things NOT to bring black water rafting

-- They don’t let you film in the cave (not even a GoPro or digital camera).
+- They don’t let you film in the cave — not even a GoPro or digital camera.
 It’s dark in there anyway and it would be hard to get anything that looks good.
-So leave your stuff in your car or the locker they provide.
-The guides do take photos for you along the way, which you can pay for later.
-(And while it’s annoying to have to pay for that, I think it’s worth it for the ‘gram.)
+The Legendary Black Water Rafting Co. guides take photos for you along the way, which you can pay for later.
+The Okohua Cave Tour offers free photos.

-- They provide: All the equipment including a helmet, wet suit, water socks/boots, and a head torch.
+- The tour companies provide: All the equipment including a helmet, wet suit, water socks/boots, and a head torch.
 So you’ll be kitted out and don’t have to worry about a thing!

 All the photos are pretty mid, but black water rafting is more about the experience!